dodiz/task-manager/README.md

 - For a local database, download `Docker` and run `docker-compose up -d` to start a postgres container
 - Check `.env.example` to add the required environment variables to a `.env` file
 - Run `pnpm install` to install dependencies
-- Run `pnpm db:migrate` for initial database setup
+- Run `pnpm db:push` to push your schema to the database
   - You might get an env variable error, add NODE_ENV=development to the .env file
 - Run `pnpm dev` to start the development server
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.